outsinre/outsinre.github.com/_posts/2015-10-02-project-page-blog.md

     >
     >␢␢␢␢ A 192.30.252.154

     The four `␢` means leaving the first cell blank.
+You could replace `␢` with *example.com*, but FREENOM will ignore this field.
+If you replace it with other subdomain like *test.example.com*, then the subdomain cannot make use of Github's CDN service to speed up your site.
-5. The two DNS *A records* are making *example.com* the alternative URL of *www.example.com*.
+5. The two DNS *A records* are making *example.com* the alternative URL to *www.example.com*.

-    Top domain *example.com* can ONLY be the alternative of *www* subdomain.
+    Top domain *example.com* can ONLY be the alternative to *www* subdomain.

 ## *baseurl* and *url*